emmy-codes/Star-Trek-Museum/README.md

 * Aria labels on any media links
 * Semantic HTML for ease of screen readers (thus avoiding div soup)
 * Descriptive alt text on any imagery
-* Adequate spacing on typography to ensure ease of readability
+* Adequate spacing on typography to ensure readability
-* Being mindful of colours
+* Being mindful of colour contrast

 Have you used icons and added aria-labels to enable screen readers to understand these?
 Have you ensured your site meets the minimum contrast requirements?